-- On May 21, 1996, Newpark was awarded a license from the Texas Railroad Commission authorizing the direct injection of NORM into disposal wells at its Big Hill, Texas facility. - .
+- .
+On May 21, 1996, Newpark was awarded a license from the Texas Railroad Commission authorizing the direct injection of NORM into disposal wells at its Big Hill, Texas facility. - .
 The trend toward more stringent regulation of NOW and NORM waste continued during 1995.
 NORM regulations were adopted in several states, most importantly New Mexico and Texas.
 The NORM regulations were revised in Louisiana and Mississippi, and draft regulations have been prepared, but are not yet proposed, in Oklahoma. - .
 The volume of NOW processed by Newpark grew by 25% during 1995, to 2.9 million barrels, despite a slightly lower rig count.
-The effect on Newpark's services of a small decline in the number of active drilling rigs was substantially offset by deeper drilling by Newpark's customers.
-In the three months ended March 31, 1996, the volume of NOW processed increased by 8% compared to the same period in 1995. - .
+The effect on Newpark's services of a small decline in the number of active drilling rigs was substantially offset by deeper drilling by Newpark's customers. - .
 A NOW facility, located near Fannett, Texas, was opened in the third quarter of 1995 in anticipation of the conversion of the Big Hill facility into a NORM facility, and additional wells were drilled at the Big Hill facility, providing a further increase in waste disposal capacity. - .
 Newpark extended its mat rental services to non-oilfield uses in Florida and Georgia. - .
 Newpark initiated a joint venture to provide its mat rental services to the exploration and production market in Venezuela.